By Andy Joel

 The seventies and eighties was a period of change for coaching stock as BR moved from the vacuum-braked, steam-heated coach designs that it had inherits from the Big Four to air-braked, electric braked coaches with air conditioning.

 Coaches were classified in two way, the first giving the era, or “mark”, and the second describing the facilities.
 Thus we might have a mark 1 BC or a mark 3 FO.
-To complicate matters, the mark 2 coaches were subdivided into six divisions, noted by the letters A to F, and the Mark 2a coaches more closely resembled mark 1 than they did mark 2f.
+To complicate matters, the mark 2 coaches were subdivided into seven divisions, with later types denoted by the letters a to f, and the Mark 2f coaches more closely resembled mark 1 than they did mark 2f.